Inquest Hears Maddy Cusack Feared Mental Health Stigma Before Her Death

 1-Minute Brief

-The inquest into Maddy Cusack’s death highlights concerns about mental health stigma in professional football.
+The inquest into Maddy Cusack's death highlights concerns about mental health stigma in professional sports environments.

 Key Facts

-- David Cusack, Maddy’s father, told the inquest he believed the behaviour of manager Jonathan Morgan was a significant factor in her mental health deterioration.
+- David Cusack, Maddy's father, told the inquest he believed Jonathan Morgan's behavior was the most significant factor in her mental health deterioration.

 What Happened